We’re constantly being told by TED Talks, life coaches, career advice blogs and entrepreneurs to get a mentor.

 Instead, ask them for a coffee (or arrange a casual video call if they're in a different location).
 Say you’d love to pick their brains about a certain topic, and have some questions ready.
 This is your opportunity to figure out if they could be a good mentor for you, as well as impress them so that they’ll say yes when you actually ask them.

-💡 TIP: You want to aim to leave this prospective meeting feeling inspired, excited, and potentially even better about yourself.
+💡 TIP: You want to leave this prospective meeting feeling inspired, excited, and potentially even better about yourself.
 If you didn’t feel good, perhaps they’re not the right person to mentor you.
 Don’t be so set on finding a mentor that you invest in the wrong relationship.

 7. Actually ask them to be your mentor